alekswebnet/pdfjs-viewer-element/README.md

 See [demo pages](https://github.com/alekswebnet/pdfjs-viewer-element/tree/master/demo) for various usecases.
 See [live examples](https://alekswebnet.github.io/pdfjs-viewer-element/#demo) of usage with frameworks.

+## How it works

+**⚠️ This is an important part !!!**

+ **You should download and place the PDF.js prebuilt files in the project.**

-⚠️ `pdfjs-viewer-element` requires PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.
+`pdfjs-viewer-element` requires PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.

 The prebuilt comes with each PDF.js release.
 Supported all v4 and v3 [releases](https://github.com/mozilla/pdf.js/releases).

-To use the package you should download and **place the prebuilt** files in the project.

-Then specify the path to the directory with the `viewer-path` property (`/pdfjs` by default).
+Then specify the path to the directory with the `viewer-path` property (`/pdfjs` by default) and PDF file URL with `src` property (should refer to the [same origin](https://github.com/mozilla/pdf.js/wiki/Frequently-Asked-Questions#can-i-load-a-pdf-from-another-server-cross-domain-request)).

 ## Status